NautilusTrader

 The product_types configuration option controls which Deribit product families are loaded.
 Available options via the DeribitProductType enum:

-• DeribitProductType.Future - Perpetual and dated futures.
+• DeribitProductType.FUTURE - Perpetual and dated futures.

-• DeribitProductType.Option - Call and put options.
+• DeribitProductType.OPTION - Call and put options.

-• DeribitProductType.Spot - Spot trading pairs.
+• DeribitProductType.SPOT - Spot trading pairs.

-• DeribitProductType.FutureCombo - Future spread instruments.
+• DeribitProductType.FUTURE_COMBO - Future spread instruments.

-• DeribitProductType.OptionCombo - Option spread instruments.
+• DeribitProductType.OPTION_COMBO - Option spread instruments.

 Example loading multiple product types:

-from nautilus_trader.core.nautilus_pyo3 import DeribitProductType
+from nautilus_trader.adapters.deribit import DeribitProductType

 config = DeribitDataClientConfig(